Objectives of the service

 As new energy supply chain subsets are added, Terrabotics review the potential additional value of combining these insights to better understanding the overall energy supply chain.

 Global energy supply chain activities have a wide range of effects on the earth surface and atmosphere.
 Subsequently, Terrabotics employ a highly diverse array of space-based sensors to map, measure and monitor them.
 Earth observation satellites are the primary tools used to gather the data that drive Energy SCOUT™.
 These include imaging radars and imaging spectrometers for measuring surface and atmospheric phenomena associated with energy sector activities.

 Space-based satellite earth sensing assets deliver a truly objective and global data source, providing Energy SCOUT the ability to remove bias from conventional industry reporting and a capacity to scale globally.
 Overall, this approach increases the transparency of a traditionally opaque supply chain.

 Terrabotics are also working in partnership with OpenCosmos on the UK Space Agency funded and ESA supported MANTIS project.
-MANTIS will be a small satellite designed specifically for acquiring low-cost high-resolution satellite imagery over energy infrastructure.
-Imagery data from MANTIS will be used to further increase the value of Energy SCOUT insights to end users.
+MANTIS will be a small AI-enabled satellite designed specifically for acquiring low-cost high-resolution satellite imagery over energy infrastructure.
+Imagery data from MANTIS has been specifically designed to match the needs of Energy SCOUT and will be used to further increase the value of Energy SCOUT insights to end users.

-Following a successful ESA-backed kick-start project in 2018/19, the demonstration stage of Energy SCOUT formally kicked off in March 2020 under the ESA Integrated Application Programme (IAP) technology demonstrator framework.
+Following a successful ESA-backed kick-start project in 2018/19, the product development continues a demonstration phase under the ESA Integrated Application Programme (IAP) technology demonstrator framework.